-(a) Employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service at the University and who were members of the respective Plans at retirement will continue as members of the following Plans with the premiums paid for wholly by the employer:

-- (i) the Extended Health Care Plan; and - (ii) the Dental Plan.

-(b) Employees who retire at or after fifty-five (55) years of age shall continue to have, access to the University Library, the athletic facilities and health services.
-A special I.D. card will be issued on request.

-(c) Employees who retire in accordance with the Carleton University Retirement Plan shall have preference for consideration for available sessional lecturer teaching as follows:

-(i) the employer shall make reasonable efforts to provide teaching for retired members of the bargaining unit and such retired employees shall have preference to teach up to the equivalent of two (2) full credit courses per calendar year;

-40.10 (c) (ii) where a retired employee applies for sessional lecturer teaching pursuant to this article, s/he will be appointed if, in the opinion of the department, his/her qualifications are at least relatively equal to the qualifications of the best other candidate;

-(iii) remuneration for teaching pursuant to (i) above shall not be less than:

-(1) \$9,630.00 per full-credit course or equivalent or \$5,290.00 for a one-half (1/2) credit course or equivalent for the period May 1, 2003 to April 30, 2006.

-(2) For the period 2003-2006 only, the remuneration for teaching pursuant to (i) above shall be subject to a bonus of \$1,000 per full-course equivalent.

-(d) Where the dean agrees, upon the recommendation of the department, that there is a continuing need for graduate supervision by a particular retired faculty member, the faculty member will be compensated at a rate of not less than \$6,000 per annum.
+- (a) For those employees hired before November 28, 2007, employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service at the University and who were members of the respective Plans at retirement will continue as members of the following Plans with the premiums paid for wholly by the employer: - (i) the Extended Health Care Plan; and - (ii) the Dental Plan. - (b) For those employees hired after November 28, 2007 who retire at or after fifty-five (55) years of age, and: - (i) who have at least eight (8) years of continuous service at the University shall continue as members of the Plans listed in 40.10(a) above, with the premiums paid for wholly by the employer; - (i) who have at least four (4) years of continuous service at the University shall continue as members of the Plans listed in 40.10(a) above, with the premiums paid in accordance with Article 40.2 and 40.3(a); and, - (i) employees who do not qualify under (i) or (ii) above shall have the right to participate in these Plans with the premiums paid for wholly by the retired member. - (c) Employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service to the University, shall continue to have, access to the University Library, the athletic facilities and health services.
+A special I..D. card will be issued on request. - (d) (i) Where a retired employee applies for contract teaching pursuant to this Article, s/he will be appointed if, in the opinion of the department, his/her qualifications and experience are demonstrably equal to those of the best candidate who meets the requirements of the position. - (ii) The employer shall make reasonable efforts to provide teaching for retired members of the bargaining unit and in accordance with (i) above, such retired employees shall have preference to teach up to the equivalent of two (2) full credit courses per calendar year. - (iii) Remuneration for teaching pursuant to (i) above shall not be less than \$12,300 per full credit course or equivalent or \$6,270 for a one-half credit course or equivalent. - (e) Where the dean of the appropriate Faculty agrees in writing, upon the recommendation of the department, that there is a continuing need for graduate supervision by a particular retired faculty member, the retired faculty member will be permitted to elect to continue the supervision or not.
+If the retired member elects to continue the supervision, the retired member shall be paid the sum of \$2,000 when the Master research thesis is accepted by Graduate Studies and \$4,000 when the PhD research thesis is accepted by Graduate Studies.

-40.11 Guaranteed Housing Loan Plan
+40.10 Guaranteed Housing Loan Plan

-(a) The employer agrees to provide employees with access to a "University Guaranteed Housing Loan Plan" as described in this Article.

-(b) Eligibility: Subject to the limitations described in Article 40.11(g), any employee covered by this Collective Agreement will be eligible to apply for a loan under this plan provided that the loan is specifically to assist in the purchase of a house or dwelling unit to be used as the principal residence of the employee.
+- (a) The employer agrees to provide employees with access to a "University Guaranteed Housing Loan Plan" as described in this Article. - (b) Eligibility: Subject to the limitations described in Article 40.11(g), any employee covered by this Collective Agreement will be eligible to apply for a loan under this plan provided that the loan is specifically to assist in the purchase of a house or dwelling unit to be used as the principal residence of the employee.